150-126-Great Vocals

 Writer/Composer: Jon Anderson / Steve Howe (1972)

 Yes!!
 One of the premier English Progressive Rock groups of the 1970s-1990s; this is now considered a masterpiece of stellar, complex production values and sheer raw talent at each instrument.
-Anderson’s high notes as lead singer, Steve Howe’s amazing guitar work, Chris Squire’s uncanny bass playing, and Rick Wakeman’s astonishing keyboard work make this a musical jaw-dropping experience for the ages.
+Anderson’s high notes as lead singer, Steve Howe’s amazing guitar work, Chris Squire’s uncanny bass playing, Bill Bruford’s astute bass work and Rick Wakeman’s astonishing and elaborate keyboard work, make this a musical jaw-dropping experience for the ages.
 Music historians also rank this song high due to the tight 3-part harmonies, repeated eight times during its over eight-minute length.
+This song passes the test of time, it also begs the listener for the first time to experience it, every part elevates the other, and each player.
 Musicians love ‘em, So do the fans…Absolutely Mind-blowing!

 143. OL’ MAN RIVER “Showboat” (1951)